 I loosely followed a recipe I found on the King Arthur website.
 It had eggs, buttermilk and butter, but I used my usual substitutes for a waffle that was spectacular.
-But don’t take my word for it– try them!

-- 1 cup unfed sourdough starter
+- 1 cup sourdough starter (unfed or fed, either works)

 - 2 cups whole wheat pastry flour

-- 2 tbsp sugar
+- 2 tablespoon sugar

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1/2 tsp salt
+- ½ teaspoon salt

-- Use a 1/2 cup measure to pour the batter on a preheated waffle maker.
+- Use a ½ cup measure to pour the batter on a preheated waffle maker.
 Bake according to manufacturer's instructions.